Rwb3n/SF-Boxfresh-app/docs/implementation/capacity_check_flow.md

 nav_order: 4
 ---

+> **DEPRECATION NOTICE**: This document has been moved to [Capacity Management Flows](capacity/flows.md) as part of the Documentation Consolidation Initiative.
+Please use the new location for the most up-to-date information.
+{: .warning }

 # Capacity Check Flow Implementation Guide

 This guide provides detailed instructions for implementing a Capacity Check Flow that validates material stock creation/updates against container capacity constraints, following the Theory of Constraints principles.